Our work is to transform how people work.

 Project Manager

 Mariam Mamdouh is a project manager with experience in creating positive change and driving training projects towards their ultimate goals.
 Since 2022, she has worked with The Self-Investigation on several projects, some of them serving communities in the Middle East, Africa, and South-East Asia.
-She’s currently the Project Manager for the Mental Health in Journalism Summit.
-Prior to joining the team, she worked as a freelance translator and later as a social media specialist for ARIJ Network (Arab Reporters for Investigative Journalism).

 Our network of trainers